 This question may be the number one question asked as we conduct operational assessments with clients.
 It is rare that we meet a warehouse manager, or visit a distribution center where they are not trying to fit more product into what seems like nonexistent space - or having to utilize off-site storage.

-Here are eleven tips that can help you to maximize your distribution center capacity.
+Here are seven tips that can help you to maximize your distribution center capacity.

 1. Identify Slow-moving And Obsolete Inventory